Prevent Lower Back Pain While Gardening With These Awesome Stretches and Exercises

 To execute this movement, start by positioning yourself flat on your belly.
 Extend your arms straight ahead and keep your legs lengthened behind you.
 Mimicking the flight of Superman, engage your back and lift both your arms and legs from the ground simultaneously.
 Be sure to keep your arms stretched straight in front as you do this.

 While carrying out this exercise, remember to maintain a neutral neck position by keeping your gaze down towards the floor.
-Hold this raised position for a minimum of 30 seconds, then gently lower your body back down.
+Hold this raised position for at least 30 seconds, then gently lower your body back down.
 Your aim should be to complete 10-15 repetitions of this exercise.

 Partial Crunches